bwilken01/bwilken01.github.io/_posts/2026-02-06-cnn-fruit-classification.md

 Our client had an interesting proposal put forward to them, and requested our help to assess whether it was viable.

-At a recent tech conference, they spoke to a contact from a robotics company that creates robotic solutions that help other businesses scale and optimise their operations.
+At a recent tech conference, they spoke to a contact from a robotics company that creates robotic solutions that help other businesses scale and optimize their operations.

 Their representative mentioned that they had built a prototype for a robotic sorting arm that could be used to pick up and move products off a platform.
 It would use a camera to "see" the product, and could be programmed to move that particular product into a designated bin, for further processing.